Women's health: Violence

 Violence was declared a global health priority by the WHO at its assembly in 1996, drawing on both the United Nations Declaration on the elimination of violence against women (1993) and the recommendations of both the International Conference on Population and Development (Cairo, 1994) and the Fourth World Conference on Women (Beijing, 1995) This was followed by its 2002 World Report on Violence and Health, which focusses on intimate partner and sexual violence.
-Meanwhile, the UN embedded these in an action plan when its General Assembly passed the Millennium Declaration in September 2000, which resolved inter alia "to combat all forms of violence against women and to implement the Convention on the Elimination of All Forms of Discrimination against Women".
+Meanwhile, the UN embedded these in an action plan when its General Assembly passed the Millennium Declaration in September 2000, which resolved among other things "to combat all forms of violence against women and to implement the Convention on the Elimination of All Forms of Discrimination against Women".
 One of the Millennium Goals (MDG 3) was the promotion of gender equality and the empowerment of women, which sought to eliminate all forms of violence against women as well as implementing CEDAW.
 This recognised that eliminating violence, including discrimination was a prerequisite to achieving all other goals of improving women's health.
 However it was later criticised for not including violence as an explicit target, the "missing target".
 In the evaluation of MDG 3, violence remained a major barrier to achieving the goals.
 In the successor Sustainable Development Goals, which also explicitly list the related issues of discrimination, child marriage and genital cutting, one target is listed as "Eliminate all forms of violence against all women and girls in the public and private spheres" by 2030.

 UN Women believe that violence against women "is rooted in gender-based discrimination and social norms and gender stereotypes that perpetuate such violence", and advocate moving from supporting victims to prevention, through addressing root and structural causes.
 They recommend programmes that start early in life and are directed towards both genders to promote respect and equality, an area often overlooked in public policy.
 This strategy, which involves broad educational and cultural change, also involves implementing the recommendations of the 57th session of the UN Commission on the Status of Women (2013).
 To that end the 2014 UN International Day of the Girl Child was dedicated to ending the cycle of violence.
 In 2016, the World Health Assembly also adopted a plan of action to combat violence against women, globally.